bozsahin/decorator/README.md

 <code>fact = \n. if n>0 then n * fact(n-1) else 1</code>

-We can abstract over the RHS:
+We can abstract over the righthand side to avoid names in lambda-calculus.

 <code> \f\n. if n>0 then n * f(n-1) else 1</code>